Sumner soldier who lost leg in Iraq awarded new car on Veterans Day

 No one knows that better than those gathered at the museum.
 And they remain the soldiers they once were.

 As an honor guard entered the room, hands instinctively snapped to foreheads in salute.
 Gray heads, bald heads, heads wearing baseball hats identifying different wars or branches of service.
-Some hands moved over hearts, and stayed there as the Boeing Employees’ Concert Band played the “Star Spangled Banner.”
+Some hands moved over hearts, and stayed there as the Boeing Employees’ Concert Band played “The Star-Spangled Banner.”

-Eric Dunkley, a Tukwila firefighter who served in the Army’s 1st Cavalry Division, stood in stiff salute, his eyes focused, while his 5-year-old daughter, Isabella, looked up him, repeatedly patting his side.
+Eric Dunkley, a Tukwila firefighter who served in the Army’s 1st Cavalry Division, stood in stiff salute, his eyes focused, while his 5-year-old daughter, Isabella, looked up at him, repeatedly patting his side.
 Dunkley never moved, never looked down at her until the colors had been presented.

 “It’s just part of the discipline that we learn,” Dunkley said of his focus.
 “I will explain to her later.”